 Breadth can help you develop knowledge and skills that will compliment your career goals.
 For example, if you're studying science, communications and media breadth subjects will help you to write for journals and reports.
 Alternatively, learn a language, tap into your musical side or deep-dive into cultural studies.
 The choice is yours.

 Yes, the University offers the following entry guarantees and packages for students applying for 2021 entry to Melbourne undergraduate degrees:

 Our Graduate Degree Packages for school leavers bundle an undergraduate degree offer with an offer for a place in one of our specialised, professional entry graduate school programs.
 This means you have secured your undergraduate and graduate place at the University of Melbourne from day one.

 You may select your preferred Graduate Degree Package based on the career outcome you are working toward.
 For example, students could enrol in the Bachelor of Science and lock in their spot in the Master of Engineering.

 See our full list of Graduate Degree Packages.

 Applications for Graduate Degree Packages must be made through VTAC.
 Each Graduate Degree Package has a unique VTAC code.
-Domestic students are eligible for a Commonwealth Supported Place for both their undergraduate and graduate studies, while international students may receive a full fee‐paying place in one of our programs.
+Domestic students are eligible for a Commonwealth Supported Place for both their undergraduate and graduate studies, while international students may receive an International Fee Place in both their undergraduate and graduate programs.